Northward-Design/gulp-recipes-es6/ingredients/js/browsersync-js/README.md

-BrowserSync JS
+BrowserSync JS Ingredient
 ================================================================================

-A JS BrowserSync, Watch, Lint, Browserify, Babelify, and Minify Task with Source Maps.
+A JS BrowserSync, Watch, Lint, Browserify, Babelify, and Minification Task with Source Maps.

-- Synchronizes the Browser to `dist/scripts` and updates on any change.
+- Synchronizes the browser to `dist/scripts` and updates on any change.
 - Watches all `.js` files in `src/js`.
 - Lints, Bundles, Transpiles and Minifies all `.js` files from `src/js` to `dist/scripts`.
 - Renames file to `*.min.js`
-- Creates an in-line Source Map in the `.js` file.
+- Creates an in-line Source Map in the `.min.js` file.

 Usage
 --------------------------------------------------------------------------------